Tony Gale: Personal life

 Tony Gale joined Walton Casuals as Director of Football in 2002.

 He supported Chelsea as a child and said Peter Osgood was his childhood hero.
-He cited Fulham's 1-1 draw against Lincoln City in the 1981-82 season as his most memorable game as they earned promotion to Division Two.
-He said missing promotion to the First Division with Fulham in 1982-83 by one point was his biggest disappointment.
+He cited Fulham's 1–1 draw against Lincoln City in the 1981-82 season as his most memorable game as they earned promotion to Division Two.
+He said missing promotion to the First Division with Fulham in 1982–83 by one point was his biggest disappointment.
 His hobbies include watching other sports.
-His favorite TV shows are Only Fools and Horses and EastEnders and said that Frank Sinatra and George Benson are his favourite musicians.
+His favourite TV shows are Only Fools and Horses and EastEnders and said that Frank Sinatra and George Benson are his favourite musicians.

 During his time at West Ham, Gale was nicknamed 'Reggie' by his teammates.
 The name came from the comparison to Reggie Kray for his wicked sense of humour.
 He was also described by teammate Mark Ward as having the touch and vision of a centre forward.

 Gale was the chairman of the now-defunct Isthmian Division One South side Walton Casuals, having joined the club as Director of Football in 2003.
 He became chairman in 2011 and enjoyed two brief spells as caretaker manager.
 First taking over in March 2013 for eight games to see out the 2012–13 season, he also led the team for 12 games from September to November 2014.

 He is married to his wife Lyndsey.
 His son, Anthony, made over 200 appearances for Walton Casuals and took over as manager in July 2015 after working alongside his father as caretaker manager in late 2014.

 In 2023 his autobiography, "That's Entertainment" was published.